aquarial/amazons-game/README.md

 performed for both teams, the score is based on how many squares the team can get to in fewer moves than the opponent.

 The AI has some interesting quirks.
-I have been soundly beaten in the mid-game, but it has a tendency to blunder the end game.

 The UI is limited, but functional.
 Some improvements I'm considering: